akinsbo/maryboyeshow/frontend/ios/README.md

-# Backend Services for MaryBoye Show
+# iOS Services for MaryBoye Show